|

 but he called upon the talents of his friends to write and perform pieces

 for his four-year-old son.
-At this tender age, the young Goldoni was
+At this tender age, the young Goldoni was quite

-with which I was most delighted."
+I was most delighted."

 Given his early love of books, perhaps it is not surprising that Goldoni